KomodoPlatform/komodo-docs-mdx/STYLE_GUIDE.md

 ## Variables

-- For AtomicDEX-API methods, the userpass variable should always be `MM2_RPC_PASSWORD`
+- For AtomicDEX-API methods, the userpass variable should always be `testpsw`

 ## Templates